qianglise/python-for-hpc/content/cupy.md

 >> l2_gpu = cp.linalg.norm(x_gpu)
 ```

-:::{admonition} Warning
+:::{warning}

-:class: warning
+Do not change the import line

-One recommendation is not to change the import line
+in the code to something like
-in the code to something like `import cupy as np`,
+`import cupy as np`,
 which can cause problems if you need to use
 NumPy code and not CuPy code.